SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

   **Note:** Your server is properly configured if you can display the Open API documentation (for example, `https://localhost:9002/rest/v2/swagger-ui.html`)

+- `site` (`urlParameters`, `baseSite`)
+  - The `urlParameters` have different values depending on what you want to display in the URL.
+These values are optional and you do not have to include them if you do not want any of these parameters to be displayed in the URL.
+The value for `urlParameters.baseSite` displays the URL of the current catalog.
+The `language` and `currency` parameters allow you to display values for language and currency in the URL.
-- `site` (`baseSite`): The value for `baseSite` is the CMS name of the back end storefront, as it appears in **Backoffice > WCMS > Website**.
+  - The value for `baseSite` is the CMS name of the back end storefront, as it appears in **Backoffice > WCMS > Website**.
 This example uses the `electronics` sample storefront included with SAP Commerce Cloud.
 Change this value based on the CMS sites installed on your server.
 For example, if you install the `spartacussampledataaddon` (described later in this document), you would use `electronics-spa` base site value.
+If you have both AddOns, you can specify both `electronics` and `electronics-spa`.

    **Note**: The base site and its context can also be detected automatically, based on URL patterns defined in the CMS.
 For more information, see [Context Configuration]({{ site.baseurl }}/context-configuration/#automatic-context-configuration).